 Enable SSO with OneLogin as the Identity Provider

 Single sign-on (SSO) for your domain within Help Scout allows your Users to easily and securely log in to their accounts.
 This article will help you get set up if your IdP is OneLogin.
 For more general information on adding and using SSO with Help Scout, check out Enable SSO in Your Account.
-The SSO feature is available on the Pro plan or as an add-on to the Plus plan.

 In this article